 Don Nelsen

-“Maguire is mining a rich metaphoric lode and his image of mental totalitarianism,
+“Maguire is mining a rich metaphoric lode and his image of mental totalitarianism, of combat in the inner landscape, is fascinating.”

 - Minneapolis Star and Tribune